-Ingredients: Chicken, pork broth, chicken broth, chicken liver, carrots, peas, dried egg product, pork plasma, dried peas, tapioca starch, sunflower oil (preserved with mixed tocopherols), calcium carbonate, guar gum, salt, potassium chloride, sodium acid pyrophosphate, tetrasodium pyrophosphate, tricalcium phosphate, xanthan gum, natural flavor, dried tomatoes, magnesium sulfate, sodium hexametaphosphate, choline chloride, ferrous sulfate, vitamin E supplement, zinc oxide, copper proteinate, d-calcium pantothenate, sodium selenite, vitamin A supplement, manganese sulfate, thiamine mononitrate, biotin, riboflavin supplement, potassium iodide, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement
+Ingredients: Chicken, pork broth, chicken broth, chicken liver, carrots, peas, dried egg product, animal plasma, dried peas, tapioca starch, sunflower oil (preserved with mixed tocopherols), calcium carbonate, guar gum, salt, potassium chloride, choline chloride, sodium acid pyrophosphate, tetrasodium pyrophosphate, tricalcium phosphate, xanthan gum, natural flavor, dried tomatoes, magnesium sulfate, sodium hexametaphosphate, ferrous sulfate, vitamin E supplement, zinc oxide, copper proteinate, d-calcium pantothenate, sodium selenium, vitamin A supplement, manganese sulfate, thiamine mononitrate, biotin, riboflavin supplement, potassium iodide, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement

 Fiber (estimated dry matter content) = 5.6%

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1